 - Students who come to Australia on a student visa must have a primary purpose of studying and are expected to complete the course within the expected duration; and

-- Any accompanying school age dependants must pay any relevant fees if enrolling in either government or non-government schools
+- Any accompanying school age dependants must pay any relevant fees if enrolling in either government or non-government schools.

 - The Students must pay the course fee on time and as per the student agreement

-- The Agent must also participate in an annual review meeting in which discussion of their business plan will take place which includes provisions on how they wish to carry out the operations of marketing activities for Imperial which will be conducted by the CEO or delegate.
+- The Agent must also participate in an annual review in which discussion of their business plan may take place which includes provisions on how they wish to carry out the operations of marketing activities for Imperial which will be conducted by the CEO or delegate.
 The agent must actively participate in the monitoring of its operations by Imperial.

 - The agent understands Imperial’s policy of monitoring agents’ activity and assists them in providing the same.